ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString.md

 b.
 Does halving the length or halving the tension (mass) change the relationship between the upper harmonics and the fundamental?
 Explain.
 :::

-2) Make a graph of $f$ versus $n$ (the number of segments) for each system.
-You should have the three plots on one graph, in different colors.
-Plot the line of best fit for each system.
+3) Plot  your measured harmonic frequencies, $f_n$, versus the number of segments, $n$, for each system.
+It is more informative if you add all the three plots on one graph, in different colors, but you can also make three different graphs.

+4) Plot the line of best fit for each system.

 ::: Question
 What are the slopes of the best fit lines for each system?
 :::

-3) Combine equations 1, 2, and 3 (from the Theory section), and derive Equation 5 (show all your work):
+5) Combine equations 1, 2, and 3 (from the Theory section), and derive Equation 5 (show all your work):

 ::: Equation
 $$